Advanced Bowen Therapy

 -

-AMT combines techniques from various therapies like Bowen Therapy, Craniosacral Therapy, Osteopathy, and Massage Therapy.
-It involves gentle, non-oil treatments focusing on soft tissue injuries, pain, and dysfunction in the muscles and nerves.
-The therapy uses light, transverse movements and sustained muscle releases to help the body heal.
+AMT blends techniques from Bowen Therapy, Craniosacral Therapy, Osteopathy, and Massage Therapy.
+It uses light, non-oil, transverse movements and sustained muscle releases to address soft tissue injuries, pain, and nerve dysfunction.

-Developed over fifteen years, AMT includes many safe and gentle methods not taught elsewhere.
-It's designed for advanced practitioners and complements other therapies like Bowen Therapy, Remedial Massage, Kinesiology, Craniosacral Therapy, Reflexology, Aromatherapy, and Physiotherapy.
+Developed over 15 years, AMT includes unique methods not taught elsewhere and is ideal for advanced practitioners.
+It complements other therapies such as Bowen Therapy, Remedial Massage, Kinesiology, Reflexology, Aromatherapy, and Physiotherapy.

 -

-PASC stands for Practitioner Assessment Skills Course.
-It's an advanced therapy combining principles from Orthodontics, Craniosacral Therapy, Acupressure, and Functional Anatomy with techniques from Bowen Therapy and Applied Kinesiology.
+PASC (Practitioner Assessment Skills Course) is an advanced therapy that blends Orthodontics, Craniosacral Therapy, Acupressure, Functional Anatomy, Bowen Therapy, and Applied Kinesiology.

-Dr. Harold Gelb emphasized the importance of jaw alignment, famously saying, “If your jaw joint is off, you can kiss your body goodbye!”
-In his book Killing Pain Without Prescription, he explains how misaligned jaws can affect the entire body, often due to birth trauma.
-Misalignment can be seen in facial asymmetry, such as uneven eyes, ears, shoulders, and pelvis.
+Dr. Harold Gelb, a jaw alignment expert, famously said, “If your jaw joint is off, you can kiss your body goodbye!”
+In Killing Pain Without Prescription, he explains how jaw misalignment—often caused by birth trauma—can lead to facial and structural asymmetries such as uneven eyes, ears, shoulders, or pelvis.